 NOMS should continue to improve the policies and procedures that are in place that govern the way that people in prison can manage an external bank account, to ensure that there is greater flexibility and ultimately the ability for individuals to prepare effectively for their release.

-Moving forward, support to both prisons and banks will be provided by NOMS.
-The provisional lead at NOMS is Rachael Reynolds.
-Emailrachael.email@example.com.
+Moving forward, support to both prisons and banks will be provided by NOMS (now known as HMPPS).
+The lead is Rachael Reynolds.
+Email email@example.com.

-NOMS also has a functional mailbox for banking-related contact: firstname.lastname@example.org
+There is also a functional mailbox for banking-related contact: firstname.lastname@example.org

 Further policy work on this issue will be taken forward as part of our policy work on bank accounts.